Landing Savané: Political career

 On November 12, 2006, Savané was invested as his party's candidate for the presidential election of February 25, 2007.
 Despite running against Wade, the incumbent president, Savané retained his position as Minister of State under the President in a cabinet reshuffle on November 23.
 In early February 2007 Savané announced that he and his party would end their alliance with Wade regardless of who won the election.
 In the election, Savané took seventh place with 2.07% of the vote.
 He and the other AJ/PADS ministers resigned from the government on February 27, immediately after the election, but the party remained part of the presidential majority supporting Wade.

 Savané was one of three candidates of the coalition And Defaar Sénégal to be elected to the National Assembly in the June 2007 parliamentary election, winning a seat through national list proportional representation.
 The coalition, which included AJ/PADS, had backed Savané in the presidential election and chose not to participate in an opposition boycott of the parliamentary election.
 Savané was again appointed to the post of Minister of State under the President on March 31, 2008, while another AJ/PADS member, Mamadou Diop Decroix, was appointed as Minister of Trade.
 Later, Savané came into conflict with Decroix, who was Deputy Secretary-General of AJ/PADS, and expelled him from the party, although that decision was contested and caused an internal party crisis in early 2009.
 Savané was removed from his post as Minister of State under the President on May 1, 2009, and two months later he announced that AJ/PADS was rejoining the opposition.

 On 29 December 2009, Savané expressed his solidarity with Senegalese Christians who were offended by comments in which Wade defensively compared an "African Renaissance" statue that was under construction to Christian religious imagery.
 He reiterated his view that "Wade is now a danger to the nation" and stressed the importance of preserving peace and harmony.
 According to Savané, Wade treated the people like ignorant children unable to make proper decisions and showed his contempt for them through his efforts "to impose a third term, by fraud if necessary, and his son as his successor".
 He also argued that Wade showed contempt for political parties by excluding them from decisions regarding the electoral code and he alleged that Wade was trying to set Senegalese of different religions against one another, thereby disregarding Senegal's history of religious tolerance and harmony.

 Family and personal life

 He is married to Marie-Angélique Savané, a sociologist and feminist activist.

-They are the parents of professional basketball player Sitapha Savané.
+They are the parents of retired professional basketball player Sitapha Savané, who also played for the Senegal national basketball team.